Obey All His Commands

 Like and Share This:

 Peace.
 Love.
-Go Forth and Sympathize With Each Other.
+Go Forth and Tell All.

 Back to Growth?